Mulberry Charlotte Russe

 affected by pests or diseases.

-HOW TO PLANT HYPERICUM HIDCOTE
+WHEN AND HOW TO PLANT HYPERICUM HIDCOTE

 Follow the steps below to ensure your Hypericum 'Hidcote' is planted correctly:

 - Hypericum can be planted all year long if the soil is not frozen and you

 can water well when conditions are dry.
 Mid March to April and mid

 September to October are the best times to plant.

 - Choose a position in partial shade for best results but they truly are